sameersbn/docker-gitlab/README.md

 More details about the appropriate IAM user properties can found on [doc.gitlab.com](http://doc.gitlab.com/ce/raketasks/backup_restore.html#upload-backups-to-remote-cloud-storage)

-For remote backup to selfhosted s3 compatible storage, use `AWS_BACKUP_ENDPOINT`.
+For remote backup to self-hosted s3 compatible storage, use `AWS_BACKUP_ENDPOINT`.

 AWS uploads are performed alongside normal backups, both through the appropriate `app:rake` command and when an automatic backup is performed.